 Revenue is measured based on the consideration to which the Group expects to be entitled in a contract with a customer and excludes amounts collected on behalf of third parties.
-The Group recognises revenue when it transfers control of a service to a customer.
+The Group recognises revenue at a point in time when it transfers control of a service to a customer as described below.